-For a polished and professional vibe, you can’t go wrong with a button-up shirt under a blazer.
+For a polished but classic look, you can’t go wrong with a button-up shirt under a blazer.
 Whether you choose a neutral color or a pop of print, this combination works for the office, meetings, and formal events.

-For cooler weather, a fitted turtleneck under a blazer exudes effortless style (my favorite is this Merino Wool-Silk Sweater Tank).
-It’s cozy, streamlined, and versatile, working equally well for casual outings or professional settings.
+For cold weather, a fitted turtleneck under a blazer is chic and warm, and it works equally well for casual outings or professional settings.
 Here are a few style tips:

-For a relaxed, smart-casual look, a crew neck or v-neck t-shirt under a blazer is a great option.
-It’s perfect for coffee dates, casual Fridays, or errands with a touch of polish.
-I love a fitted tee like this Pima Cotton Blend Crewneck T-Shirt from Nordstrom.
+For a relaxed, smart-casual look, a crew neck or V-neck t-shirt under a blazer is a great option.
+It’s perfect for coffee dates, casual Fridays, or errands.
+I love a classic white tee like this one or a striped Breton shirt.

-A sweater under a blazer is perfect for fall and winter, keeping you warm without sacrificing style.
-Opt for lightweight knits that fit snugly to avoid bulk.
-My favorite flattering cashmere tops are from Quince (see the rest of my favorite sweaters in this post)
+A sweater under a blazer is perfect for fall and winter, but opt for lightweight knits that fit snugly to avoid bulk.
+My favorite flattering cashmere tops are from Quince.
+(See the rest of my favorite sweaters in this post.)

 For those busy days when you’re running errands or heading to the gym, layering a blazer over a workout onesie creates an effortlessly cool, athleisure-inspired look.